lachlanmcdonald/mg-shader-wiki/zigzag3.md

 - **Color B**: Color of the secondary line
 - **Color C**: Color of the tertiary line

-Setting any of the colors to `0` will result in missing voxels.
+Setting any of the colors to `0` will result in empty voxels.

 ## Direction